MetPX/wmo_mesh/README.rst

   They are rotated daily, and retention is configurable.
 The demo writes to standard output and error streams.
   The logs also provide timestamps in the timezone preferred.

-* **python** everything is in python in this demo, which is relatively resource intensive and will not obtain optimal performance.
+* mesh_peer is in **entirely in python** in this demo, which is relatively resource intensive and will not obtain optimal performance.
 Sarracenia, for example, allows for optimized plugins to replace python processing where appropriate.
 On the other hand, a raspberry pi is very constrained and keeping up with an impressive flow with little apparent load.

-* demo reads every file twice, once to download, once to checksum.
+* demo **reads every file twice**, once to download, once to checksum.
 Checksum is then cached in an extended attribute, which makes it non-portable to Windows.
 Sarracenia usually checksums files are they are downloaded (unless an accelerated binary downloader plugin is used.) avoiding one read.

-* demo reads every file into memory.
+* demo **reads every file into memory**.
 Chunking would be more efficient and is done by Sarracenia.

+* *Potential race condition* As there is no file locking, if a file is obtained from two nodes at exactly the same time, the content of a file already transferred may disappear while the second writer is writing it.
+Unclear if this is a real problem, requires further study.

-* Other than observations of lag, the client cannot determine if messages have been lost.
+* Other than observations of lag, the **client cannot determine if messages have been lost.**
   MQTT has limited buffering, and it will discard messages and note the loss on the server log.
 Client has no way of knowing that there are messages missing.
   One could add administrative messages to the protocol to warn of such things in a different topic hierarchy using a separate consumer.
 That hierarchy would have very low traffic.
 This is not a protocol specific issue.
 It is fundamental that subscribers must keep up with publishers, or messages will be lost.

-* Security: one should validate that the baseurl is reasonable given the source of the message.
+* Security: **one should validate the baseurl** is reasonable given the source of the message.
 This is a variety of *cross-site scripting* that needs to be worried over in deployment.

-* Security: reviews can complain about use of MD5, SHA512 is also available, but the correct algorithms to use will need to be maintained over time.
+* Security: reviews may complain about **use of MD5**, SHA512 is also available, but the correct algorithms to use will need to be maintained over time.
 This is one aspect that needs to be standardized (everyone needs to have a list of well-known checksum algorithms.)

+* Security: **mqtts, and https needed** in production scenarios.